Want the perfect workout program?

 You can see this by looking back to our sample routines in the beginning of this guide.

-Pay attention to how we structured our 3 day workout routine samples.
+Pay attention to how I structured our 3 day workout routine samples.
 You can see how each 3 day split had a different amount of main lifts and isolation exercises.
 This is because splits like the PPL and Classic Bodybuilder only have one or two main muscle groups per session, where splits like the upper lower and full body have multiple big muscle groups per session.
 This means those session will have fewer isolation exercises as the compound lifts will allow the entire body (or upper and lower body) to be worked without spending hours in the gym like it would take with smaller more targeted movements.

 Main Compound Lifts: